Elisebrbr/Python-final/README.md

 #### Modeling

 The first thing to do is a correlation matrix (heatmap) to see which variables have the higher correlation with our target revenue.
+Indeed, it was essential to determine the colomnes with the most correlation because if we take the whole dataset our accuracy decreases.

 We choose to take the 7 higher values : "Administrative","Administrative_Duration","Informational","Informational_Duration","ProductRelated","ProductRelated_Duration" and "PageValues".

 We will only keep thoses columns for the modeling.

-Then, we split the dataset into a train and test sets
+Then, we split the dataset into a train and test sets, in order to improve our accuracy we also play on the rate of test variables.
+We tested with a proportion of 25% however our accurancy was lower so we took a rate at 20% and our accurancy was almost 0.90.

+Our target has returned it is a Boolean variable therefore we must use classification models.

 We try some models : Support Vector Machine, Naive Bayes, Random Forest Classification, K Nearest Neighbour, Logisitic Regression, Decision Tree Classification, Gradient Boosting Classification, Linear Discriminant Analysis

 We calculate the accurancy, the classification report and the confusion matrix for each models.

+Then, we do a grid search, indeed, it allows us to know which parameters are used and then determine the best parameters for each model to determine the best precision.

-Then, we do a grid search, we compare the results of ours models and we saw that the best one is the random forest.
+We compare the results of ours models and we saw that the best one is the Gradient Boosting Classification.

+To conclude the best way to predict our target and whether our revenue will be a true or a false and therefore whether the user will buy or not.